AI Use Cases/Private Equity

 How does AI optimize intelligent document extraction for Private Equity?

-AI models trained on PE-specific document formats (term sheets, cap tables, LPAs, financial statements) automatically classify document type, extract structured data into native Salesforce and Carta fields, and flag ambiguous data for human review - eliminating manual copy-paste and remapping that typically consumes 15-20 hours weekly in operations.
+AI models trained on PE-specific document formats (term sheets, cap tables, LPAs, financial statements) automatically classify document type, extract structured data into native Salesforce and Carta fields, and flag ambiguous data for human review - eliminating the manual copy-paste and remapping that can consume 15-20 hours a week in an operations team.
 The system understands PE terminology, cap table structure, regulatory fields (SEC Reg D disclosures, ILPA metrics), and downstream system requirements, so extracted data is immediately usable without validation cycles.
 Real-time extraction feeds deal sourcing pipelines, investment committee dashboards, and LP reporting workflows simultaneously.

 Is our Operations data kept secure during this process?

 Yes.
-Revenue Institute maintains SOC 2 Type II compliance, encrypts all data in transit and at rest, and operates zero-retention LLM policies - meaning documents are processed and immediately purged from model training systems.
 We never store your deal data, cap tables, or LP agreements in shared infrastructure.
 Extraction logs and audit trails are retained in your secure environment for SEC compliance, ILPA reporting validation, and CFIUS foreign investment documentation.
 All processing can run on-premise or within your private cloud if required by fund governance or LP agreements.

 What is the timeframe to deploy AI intelligent document extraction?

-Deployment typically takes 10-14 weeks from kick-off to full production.
+Plan for a working system inside the first 100 days.
 Weeks 1-2: requirements gathering and system integration planning (Salesforce/Carta/SQL schema mapping, document sampling).
 Weeks 3-6: model training on your historical documents and extraction schema refinement.
 Weeks 7-10: pilot phase with 200-300 documents, accuracy validation, and workflow integration.
 Weeks 11-14: full rollout, team training, and handoff to operations.
-Most PE clients see measurable results within 60 days of go-live - due diligence cycles shorten, LP reporting accelerates, and operations team capacity visibly improves.
+A rollout like this is scoped to show measurable results within 60 days of go-live - due diligence cycles shorten, LP reporting accelerates, and operations team capacity visibly improves.

 What are the key benefits of using AI for intelligent document extraction in Private Equity?